Close Banner

 Mickey's Very Merry Christmas Party

-Mickey’s Very Merry Christmas Party — Beginning of parade down Main Street U.S.A.
+Disney World Christmas — Beginning of parade down Main Street U.S.A.

-Mickey's Very Merry Christmas Party runs on select nights from Nov.
-9 to Dec.
-22, 2023.
+Mickey's Very Merry Christmas Party runs on select nights in 2026.
 This is a separately ticketed event after regular park hours.
-Event guests can enter the park as early as 4 p.m. and the event tickets do not require an additional day theme park ticket or Disney Park Pass reservation.
+Event guests can enter the park as early as 4 p.m. and the event tickets do not require an additional day theme park ticket.

 Disney Jollywood Nights

-Have a holly jolly time with the holidays at Disney's Hollywood Studios!
-New this year, Disney Jollywood Nights is a separately ticketed event taking place from 8:30 p.m. to 12:30 a.m. on 10 select nights from Nov.
-11 to Dec.
-20, 2023.
-This brand-new event combines the holidays with the glitz and glam of the past.
+Have a holly jolly time during the holidays at Disney's Hollywood Studios!
+Returning for its fourth year, Disney Jollywood Nights is a separately ticketed event taking place on select nights.
+This event combines the holidays with the glitz and glam of the past.

 The event features the return of the fan-favorite "Jingle Bell, Jingle BAM" nighttime spectacular, plus even more special entertainment such as a "Nightmare Before Christmas" sing-along at the Hyperion Theater and a holiday special at Theater of the Stars hosted by Miss Piggy and Kermit the Frog (you know we frogs loved it!).
-There are also two new special experiences at the Hollywood Brown Derby and the Hollywood Tower Hotel Courtyard.
+Returning this year, enjoy "Glisten!" on Hollywood Boulevard — world-class skaters perform to holiday tunes and Disney favorites like "Be Our Guest" and "When You Wish Upon a Star."

-Are you excited about spending the holidays at Disney World?
+Are you excited about spending the holidays at Disney World in 2026?
 There are so many Disney World Christmas events that you may find it hard to pack them all in!
 Still, it's so wonderful to try.
 Let us know what you are most looking forward to and any questions you have in the comments below!

 Related: Peek Inside the Most Splendidly Decorated Disney Hotels at Christmas